warmuuh/pactbroker-maven-plugin/readme.md

-Pact Maven Plugin
+Pactbroker Maven Plugin
 ==========

-Pact Maven Plugin integrates with [PactBroker](https://github.com/bethesque/pact_broker) and allows to upload pacts created by consumer rsp download pacts that are verified against providers.
+Pactbroker Maven Plugin integrates with [PactBroker](https://github.com/bethesque/pact_broker) and allows to upload pacts created by consumer rsp download pacts that are verified against providers.

 It also allows to use a **git-repository** instead of a PactBroker-instance